dreed47/dreed47/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-How to surve COVID
 - 🌱 I’m currently learning ...
 Go
 - 👯 I’m looking to collaborate on ...
 Home Automation Maker projects
 - 🤔 I’m looking for help with ... the [WifiMQTTManager project](https://github.com/dreed47/WifiMQTTManager)